beeware/briefcase/docs/en/how-to/debugging/pdb.md

 ///

 The app will start after the connection is established.

-For more information, see [here][run-debug].
+When a breakpoint is reached, the PDB prompt will be displayed, allowing you to interact with the app.